Schengen visa to residence permit

 2. Can a Schengen visa be changed to a residence visa?

-3. Intent to deceive in converting a Schengen visa
+3. Intention to deceive conversion of Schengen visa

 4. No fictitious effect of conversion of Schengen visa